hugopow/cse/README.md

 curl https://raw.githubusercontent.com/hugopow/cse/main/cse-install.sh --output cse-install.sh

-Make it executable
+# Make it executable
 chmod +x cse-install.sh

-Edit the script and remove/add your details
+# Edit the script and remove/add your details

-Run the script with
+#Run the script with

-sh cse-install.sh as root.
+sh cse-install.sh

+...as root.
 The script will do the rest.